Kirthi-Raman/Fruit-Classifier/README.md

 3. Information Gain: is used to quantify how much a question reduces the uncertainity

 4. Utility Functions: are used to determine the values in an efficient way.
+  4.1 unique_value: gives the unique values in a column 4.2 class_count: counts the unique values in a column 4.3 is_numeric: identifies if a value is a number or not

 ## Useful Links